 This is who we are.
 This is what we do.
 This is why we do it.

 The core of our mission is to help those who need it most, both people and their pets.
 We focus our efforts on our following programs:

-By providing access to resources and support, this program gives low-income, senior citizens and homeless pet owners options other than surrendering their pets and keeps those pets at home where they belong.
+By providing access to resources and support, this program gives people with limited income, senior citizens, and pet parents who are experiencing homelessness, options other than surrendering their pets and keeps those pets at home where they belong.

 we do what we do because of our love for pets and the people who love them.